codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ## Introduction

-This manual will guide you through the installation of the Codefresh platform on your On-prem environment.
+This manual will guide you through the installation of the Codefresh platform on your on-prem environment.
 This manual is intended to cover all aspects of installation, upgrading, and maintenance.
 Please read this manual carefully before installing Codefresh.

 [kcfi](https://github.com/codefresh-io/kcfi) (the Kubernetes Codefresh Installer) is a one-stop-shop for this purpose.
 Even though Codefresh offers multiple tools to install components, `kcfi` aggregates all of them into a single tool.